Connecticut DUI/DWI Laws & Penalties

 Connecticut DUI Penalties

-For an immediate phone consultation on any DUI charge, please call me immediately.
+If you or a loved one faces charges for allegedly breaking CT DUI laws, you need urgent legal advice.
+For an immediate phone consultation on any CT DUI charge, please call me immediately.
 I answer my own phone, and I can talk to you right away.

 Immediately after you are arrested on a drunk driving / DUI charge in Connecticut, you are subject to a license suspension based on a failure of the breathalyzer, or refusal to take the test.
 The license suspension is an administrative penalty issued by the Connecticut DMV.